Responsible Officer You Can Trust

 An Experienced Responsible Officer To Support You

-Solas Healthcare is able to offer responsible officer services to a variety of designated bodies within the UK.
+Solas Healthcare is able to offer Responsible Officer services to designated bodies within the UK.
 The Medical Profession (Responsible Officer) Regulations came into force on 1st January 2011 and were amended on 1st April 2013 (The Medical Profession (Responsible Officers) (Amendment) Regulations 2013).
 These regulations require all designated bodies to nominate or appoint a responsible officer.

 The role of the responsible officer is to ensure that all doctors connected (or affiliated) with the designated body with a license to practice have no concerns, undergo regular annual appraisal and are recommended for revalidation every 5 years.